 Remember what was on each circle and where it was.

 The next player attempts to make a match.
 Try to remember what you see during the other player’s turn.

 When all the discs have been matched, the game is over.
 The player with the most matches wins.

-For older kids, use a larger number of playing pieces, and add some challenge by making some of the matching sets slightly similar.
+For older kids, use more playing pieces, and increase the challenge by making some of the matching sets slightly similar.